Olga-Tysevich/BalanceHub/README.md

 1. Clone the Repository
    git clone -b master git@github.com:Olga-Tysevich/BalanceHub.git Ensure that the project branch is new_version!!!
    Create a .env file in the tracker directory based on .env-example.
    Generate JWT keys (for example, using - https://jwt-keys.21no.de/), specify the expiration time of the keys, and fill in your database paths and credentials.

+2. Set up .env like .env-example
-2. Run the Databases
+3. Run the Databases
    Navigate to the tracker directory and run the following command to start the databases:

    docker-compose up --build balancehub_db